Ilshidur/node-mercure/README.md

 This is a **beta version**.
 This has not fully been tested in production yet.

+This implementation does not reflect the [latest specification](https://github.com/dunglas/mercure/pull/288) since they got changed.
+I don't recommend to use this module.

 ## Requirements

 * node.js **>= 11.7.0**